Wednesday, March 23, 2011

 By request from one of my Twitter followers...

-Hi Infidelity, released in 1980, was the ninth studio album by REO Speedwagon.
+Hi Infidelity, released in November of 1980, was the ninth studio album by REO Speedwagon.
 The band was formed in the late 60's and had growing success in the 70's.
 But it was this album that represents the peak of their career, going nine-times platinum in sales in the US alone, five-times platinum in Canada, and even more so world-wide.
+It held the number 1 spot on the US Billboard Album chart for fifteen weeks, with a total chart run of one hundred and one weeks.
+It also went to number 34 in New Zealand, number 25 in Sweden, number 18 in Germany, number 17 in Norway, number 6 in the UK, and number 1 in Canada.
 Six singles were released from the album with four making it into Billboard's Top 40 and one achieving the number 1 spot.

 Growing up, it wasn't too difficult for me to hear this album.
 My brother had it on vinyl (even though he focused a lot on classic rock acts like the Who and the Stones).
 The Top 40 stations were playing the single releases.
 The album rock stations were playing all of the cuts, even the deep ones.
 Girls loved this album, and even the heaviest of rock listeners would acknowledge it (if for no other reason than girls loved the album).
 You couldn't escape it if you wanted to - and why would you?
 The songs were very pleasant.